Tuesday, September 30, 2008

 If we had the financial availability then i'm sure i would live in Towson.
 This summer my

+dad was laid off from the bank, plus he worked in towson so we always car pooled together.
+I loved car pooling with my dad because i got to sleep in the car. =) So, not only is losing a job bad but now my family and i have to pay for my gas everyday which sucks right now.
 I am so jealous of my peers that don't have the burden of commuting.
 I never get to go home and take naps in between classes, roll out of bed in time for class, or stay in the studio to work late at night then walk back to my apartment.
 It's my 4th year commuting and i'm in a way used to it but the daily grind of traffic and parking still beats me down.
 If i didn't commute i would have an extra 2 hours of free time every day!
 That blows my mind.

 STORY OF MY LIFE!